alkc/apogeereader/README.md

 ```

 The first column in the `data.frame` returned by `read_spectrawiz` is always
-the filename associated with the input file.
+the path associated with the input file.
 To remove it, just subset away
 the first column:

 ```{r}